High Holydays Detailed Service Information 5784

 Gann Academy

-Family services for children ages 0-seventh grade and their families begin at 10:00 am.
-There is also a program for post-B'Mitzvah teens (8th grade and up) at 10:00 am — for a full schedule and description, please go to our Family & Teen Programming page.
+Family services including a Tot program for families with children aged 0-5, a family service for families of kids aged 6 through 7th grade, and a program for post-bnei mitzvah teens begin at 10:00 am.
+For a full schedule and description, please go to our Family & Teen Programming page.
 Childcare is provided at the end of these services, and kids are also welcome in the main sanctuary.
-We gather together as a full community at approximately 12:30 pm for a story with Rabbi Toba and the close of the service.

 Musaf